 Starting today there's a new rule: the MTA will fine any rider refusing to wear a mask (enforcement officers will first offer a free mask).

-Haven't found the perfect style yet?
-Here's a list of local makers selling face masks and bandanas with that little extra something.
+Still on the hunt for your own fashionable mask?
+Here's a list of local makers selling face coverings with that little extra something.

-An organization that helps prepare women from low-income and immigrant communities for jobs in fashion, this non-profit now sells its colorful face masks on its website.
+An organization that helps prepare women from low-income and immigrant communities for jobs in fashion, this non-profit sells a stylish array of face masks on its website.

-These colorful bandanas–made with fabric sourced in Harlem–are a no-fuss way to cover the face.
+These colorful bandanas–made with fabric sourced in Harlem–are a no-fuss way to cover your face.

 Sold through the Manhattanville School of Tailoring, these reversible printed cotton masks come with a flexible insert for a custom fit.
 To order, email firstname.lastname@example.org or call 212-283-4615.

 A Harlem-based incubator for local fashion designers, this organization now sells a selection of cotton masks made in-house.
 Every purchase supports its programs.